colinlpaterson/courses/README.md

 # courses
-Repo for scripts from courses
+Repo for scripts from worthwhile courses I've taken.